ShdwTashi/HighSchool-Projects/README.md

 **Mr.Kendall** (High School Teacher)

 I would like to express my deepest gratitude to my teacher and best friends for their support, encouragement, and inspiration.
-Their unwavering belief in me and their constant encouragement have shaped me into the person I am today – someone who is passionate about coding and aspires to pursue a career in hacking.
+Their unwavering belief in me and their constant encouragement have shaped me into the person I am today – someone who is passionate about coding and aspires to pursue a career in Programming.
 I am forever grateful for their friendship, guidance, and belief in my potential.

 ## Reference
 > [!TIP]